Travelbacon/MMM-TomTomTrafficIncidents/README.md

 # MMM-TomTomTrafficIncidents
-Magic Mirror Module uses a map with traffic and incidents information from TomTom.
-You can select wich way the traffice should be displayd.
-Is it relative or absolute.
+This Magic Mirror Module shows a map with traffic and incidents information from TomTom.
+You can select which way the traffic should be displayed.
 Should a road with slow speed limit marked red, or only when there is a congestion going on?
-It also to shows the traffic incidents as icons on the map.
-Like accidents, road blocks, etc. etc..
+It also to shows the traffic incidents as icons.
+Like accidents, road blocks, etc..
-Big difference with Google Maps that is really free untill 2.500 request, no money will be charged when you go above this limit.
-And Google and Bing allways show absolute traffic in speed, not in delay.
+Big difference with Google and Bing Maps is that it is really free for 2.500 request, no money will be charged when you go above this limit.
+No credit card credentials are needed.
+And TomTom has the option to display traffic in different ways.
-The module uses the public previev V5.
+The module uses the public preview V5.
 TomTom expects to release V5 to the public within a few months.
-Don't worry, this module will keep on working when the release is there if you keep remoteTTCSSJS to it's default value of false.
-In this way module will use the local stored javascript and css files for TomTom.
+Don't worry that the module will stop working.
+If you keep remoteTTCSSJS setting to it's default value of false.
+The module will use the local stored javascript and css files for TomTom and not the the files from TomTom site.

 ![TomTom Traffic and Incidents](./TrafficRelative.png "Example")